eGovPDX/portlandor/web/modules/custom/portland/modules/portland_location_picker/README.md

   - coordinates (lat/lon)
 - Custom properties
   - id
+    - *The system ID of the asset, not necessarily a number that is useful to the end user.
+It's used primarily to link tickets to assets.*
   - name
+    - *A custom text field that's used as display name/header in the feature popup.*
-  - detail
+  - description
-    - *T*his is a custom text field comprised of various Zendesk fields exposed by the views plug-in.
+    - *(Optional) A custom text field comprised of various Zendesk fields exposed by the views plug-in.
 It includes markup so that it appears exactly as the user should see it in the popup.*
+  - region_id
+    - *(Optional) The field/value that's used to identify the region in which the user's selected location exists.
+Typically included in a Zendesk ticket or accessed with custom webform javascript and used in conditional logic.*

 ### Incident